A Hospital Visit (Not What She Expected IV)

 As soon as he was certain that he was no longer in direct line of sight from the hospital, he paid the driver, and got off the vehicle.
 Then, on foot, he walked back in the direction of the building.
 He knew her too well.
 As much as she cared for her brother, she’d never visit if he insisted on joining her.
 She’d never risk one person’s safety for the sake of another, much less in a case where she has personal emotions toward both individuals in question.

 But, he couldn’t let her visit her brother alone.
 Not after the accidental mishap yesterday, especially if Xiyana was right about seeing hints of his spirit nature.
 Though being non-corporal and non-light-based meant that it was impossible for cameras to capture, even without the vast visual differences between his hair length and attire for the select few that were able to perceive them, the detectable energy fluctuations would be too much for the average onlooker to dismiss.
-Given the region’s distaste and flat out animosity toward the inhuman and their apologists and sympathizers, being caught on camera with a prime suspect could bring her trouble.
+Given the region’s distaste and flat out animosity toward the inhuman and toward their apologists and sympathizers, being caught on camera with a prime suspect could bring her trouble.
 He couldn’t standby and watch her get drawn into a problem that he had meant to keep her out of.
 Ensuring his illusions were properly in place, he stepped into the hospital.

 “Stop right there!”
 A man shouted at him, flashing an officer’s badge.
 “We’ve received report of a silver haired warlock spotted around here.
 Please collaborate with investigation.”